-In summary (and thusly what is provided on our web page): “We believe that holy worship is God’s action of gathering His believers together to receive from Him the gifts He has for them in Word and Sacrament.
+In summary (and as can be found on our website): “We believe that holy worship is God’s action of gathering His believers together to receive from Him the gifts He has for them in Word and Sacrament.
 We respond to His merciful action by using the same language of the Holy Scriptures that He has given.”

 Perhaps you could think of it this way.

-Imagine that an English speaking person is suddenly dropped into a Chinese speaking society where he must find a job, understand and follow civil ordinances, work within cultural dynamics and utilize proper mannerisms, etc. What a frightening experience that would be for most folks!
-Of course there may be some who have the ability to adjust rapidly in order to survive, but most people would probably be so overwhelmed that their only hope would be that they escape.
-How much better would it be to have the person meet a Chinese person first, perhaps even learn bits of the language, begin to learn the culture, and have this friend and translator by his side until he was able to function on his own with fluency!
-There is evangelism taking place here (in the traditional sense of the word), but primarily, Lutherans refer to the process beyond the invitation as “catechesis.”
-8 Actually, it’s what is happening right now as you read this.
+Imagine that an English speaking person is suddenly dropped into a Chinese speaking society where he must find a job, understand and follow civil ordinances, and work within cultural dynamics while utilizing all the proper mannerisms.
+What a frightening experience that would be for most folks!
+Of course there may be some who have the ability to adjust rapidly in order to survive, but most people would probably be so overwhelmed that their only hope would be to escape the situation.
+How much better would it be to have the person meet a native first, and with this person’s help to learn bits of the language, to begin learning the culture, and to have this friend by his side until he was able to function on his own with fluency!
+There is evangelism taking place here (in the traditional sense of the word), but primarily, Lutherans refer to the process beyond the invitation as “catechesis,” or teaching.(8) Actually, it’s what is happening right now as you read this.
 Here at Our Savior we work diligently toward teaching the faith to our children, but we also provide this to our adults, not only in regular Bible study, but to those adults who desire to join the communicant membership.
-Consider the following:

-To clarify, “evangelism” is the actual “reaching out” from the believer to the unbeliever with the Good News of Jesus Christ.
+To clarify, “evangelism” is the actual reaching out from the believer to the unbeliever with the Good News of Jesus Christ.
 Evangelism is what believers leave a worship service strengthened to do, and it happens in various ways.
-As has been said, worship, on the other hand, has another precise purpose.
-Yes, evangelism does happen in a worship service.
+Still, on the other hand, one could say that evangelism does happen in a worship service.
 It has to.
-The service has the Word of God which is the power to convict and convert the unbelieving heart, but principally, worship is not evangelism.
+The service has the Word of God which is the power to convict and convert the unbelieving heart.
+Still, and principally, worship is not evangelism as folks typically understand the term.
 Worship is about God meeting with those who are already His and giving them what they need for faith and life in this world and the world to come.
-Catechesis, in its formal efforts, is the delivering of this Good News with the substantive teaching of the Gospel’s contents which should also have as a goal the recognition of worship for what it truly is – namely the time and place where a believer is gathered into the fullest earthly measure of the new society with the rest of the citizens of God’s kingdom to receive the gifts of forgiveness of sins, life, and salvation that He gives, and from there, to go forward as pilgrims into the foreign lands of this world and speak the powerful language of faith to others.